lewelt01/LukeEweltIT1025/Lab6/readme.md

 Anchor: Tells your browser to scroll to or load a specific part of the page; specific location on a page.

 ### Conclusion
+Overall, this was a very interesting and knowledgeable lab.
+While learning about IP addresses and HTTP was fun, the most fun part was definitely creating the webpage.
+It was confusing at first, especially with the coding, but I managed to get the hang of it and create it correctly.
+It was also very fun creating the different themes for the page, and I especially liked adding the image to it.
+Besides the webpage, I also enjoyed learning about the creator of the world wide web, and found him and its history to be very interesting.
+Like every lab, this lab taught me a lot about the interent and coding, and I am excited to learn more new things in the next labs I do.